jitsi/jitsi-meet/doc/quick-install.md

 This documents decribes the needed steps for quick Jitsi Meet installation on a Debian based GNU/Linux system.

+N.B.: All commands are supposed to be run by root.
+If you are logged in as a regular user with sudo rights, please prepend ___sudo___ to each of the commands.

 ## Basic Jitsi Meet install

 ### Add the repository